Five tips to introduce the latest interior texture trends in your home

 Remember the 1970s Anaglypta wallpaper?
 Well the company is still around and has updated its look with a new contemporary collection of textured treats!
 Take a look at Anaglypta.co.uk for a taster.

 Textured wallpaper tends to be used only on one feature wall to avoid the over use of texture in a room.
-You’ll findsome super examples of unusual textured wallpapers via husband and wife team, Barncroft Room Designs, from textured metallic wallpapers and distressed wood to rustic brick and sand stone!
+You’ll findsome super examples of unusual textured wallpapers via husband and wife team from Bancroft Room, from textured metallic wallpapers and distressed wood to rustic brick and sand stone!

 Define your design with textured doors